-Mary Randall Zigbuo is a missionary with the General Board of Global Ministries of The United Methodist Church presently serving as a fundraising and communications coach for other missionaries.
-She works with The Advance, the designated giving channel of the church and part of Global Ministries.
+Mary Randall (Zigbuo) Mantor is a missionary with the General Board of Global Ministries of The United Methodist Church serving as health project manager for the Liberia Episcopal Area.
+She is based in Monrovia, Liberia.

 Mary’s strong background in counseling, education, coaching, and administration well prepared her for responding to a variety of needs and services through our partnership organizations and worldwide church network.
 Mary is a native of Bolton, North Carolina.
-She completed her undergraduate and graduate studies at North Carolina Agricultural and Technical State University in Greensboro, earning three degrees: a bachelor’s in community mental health, a master’s in guidance and counseling, and another master’s in adult education.
+She completed her undergraduate and graduate studies at North Carolina Agricultural and Technical State University in Greensboro, earning a bachelor’s degree in community mental health, a master’s degree in guidance and counseling, and another master’s degree in adult education.

 Mary was a guidance counselor at the Ganta United Methodist Mission Station School from 1988 to 1992.
-Civil unrest required the family to be temporarily assigned to Danané, Côte d’Ivoire (Ivory Coast) during 1992 and 1993, where she organized, developed, and staffed a counseling program for Liberian refugee students.
-From 1996 to 2001 Mary and Herbert served as co-coordinators of Operation Classroom, a school-upgrade project in Liberia and Sierra Leone, launched in 1987 by United Methodists in Indiana in collaboration with Global Ministries.
+Civil unrest required her family to be temporarily assigned to Danané, Côte d’Ivoire (Ivory Coast) during 1992 and 1993, where she organized, developed, and staffed a counseling program for Liberian refugee students.
+From 1996 to 2001, Mary (and her late husband Herbert) served as co-coordinators of Operation Classroom, a school-upgrade project in Liberia and Sierra Leone, launched in 1987 by United Methodists in Indiana in collaboration with Global Ministries.

-Also, from 1998 to 2001, Mary and Herbert served as co-directors for the Department of General Education for the Liberia Annual Conference.
-Again, civil unrest in the country led to their temporary assignment to work with Liberian refugees in Guinea during six months of 2003.
-From 2003 to 2007, Mary was administrator of the Ganta United Methodist Mission Station, serving with Herbert, who was the station’s superintendent.
-From 2008 through 2010, she helped The United Methodist Church in Liberia to develop social and educational programs through the UMC Hope for the Deaf Ministry and the Christoffel-Blindenmission (CBM) eye-care programs at four hospitals in Liberia.
+Also, from 1998 to 2001, Mary served as co-director for the Department of General Education for the Liberia Annual Conference.
+Again, civil unrest in the country led to temporary assignment to work with Liberian refugees in Guinea during six months of 2003.
+From 2003 to 2007, Mary was administrator of the Ganta United Methodist Hospital.
+From 2008 through 2010, she supported The United Methodist Church in Liberia’s ministry for social and educational programs through the UMC Hope for the Deaf Ministry and the Christoffel-Blindenmission (CBM) eye-care programs at four hospitals in Liberia.

 Beware of internet property rental scams and other similar scams using missionary names.